ig-emediplan/specification/chmed16a/prescription.md

 Medication plans are a central pillar of any eHealth solution.
 To enable interoperability between eHealth systems in Switzerland, the organisation "[IG eMediplan](https://emediplan.ch/)" was founded in 2016.
 Its aim is to support and provide public, open source, medication plan formats used by a broad group of stakeholders from the public and private sectors.

-This paper describes the currently proposed specification and reference implementation of the object model for an electronic prescription, the so-called CHMED16R.
+This paper describes the currently proposed specification and reference implementation of the object model for an electronic prescription, the so-called CHMED16A.

 > [!IMPORTANT]
-> CHMED16R is based on CHMED16A and only adds the new entities HealthcarePerson and HealthcareOrganization.
-> This is required for the prescription document (Rx) to conform with the law.
+> This is the specification for using CHMED16A in the context of prescriptions.
-> Therefore, CHMED16R is only relevant when working with Rx documents
-> (therefore also the version "R" for Rx).
-> Due to this, the parts of the CHMED16A specification
-> which are not impacting the Rx document directly (e.g. the paper-based layout)
-> have been removed.
+> As prescriptions share a lot of similarities with medication plans,
+> most of the fields/entities are shared with the [medication plan specification](./README.md).

-This document is the content and layout specification for the electronic document, a string/text file containing a header such as "CHMED16R1" and the (compressed, encoded) medication plan as a JSON object in UTF-8 (see [ChTransmissionFormat](../chtransmissionformat/README.md)).
+This document is the content and layout specification for the electronic document, a string/text file containing a header such as "CHMED16A1" and the (compressed, encoded) medication plan as a JSON object in UTF-8 (see [ChTransmissionFormat](../chtransmissionformat/README.md)).

 This allows IT systems to store and transmit electronic medication plans as simple strings or text files in UTF-8.
 It also makes it possible to transmit the medication in a print-based form by using 2D barcodes.
 Therefore, the medication plan is readable by users and systems alike.
 This is necessary to guarantee a simple handling.